For (Potential) Authors

 Are you interested?
 Would You like to become an Author?

-Did you find the articles in our publications interesting?
-Would you like to respond to some of the current articles published in 2013 CYIL or CYArb® volumes or contribute to future volumes?
-We are seeking authors for both the Czech Yearbook of International Law® (CYIL) same as for the Czech (& Central European) Yearbook of Arbitration® (CYArb®).
+Did you find the articles interesting?
+Would you like to respond to current article or contribute to future volumes?
+We are seeking authors for both the Czech Yearbook of International Law® (CYIL) and the Czech (& Central European) Yearbook of Arbitration® (CYArb®).

 Materials needed for the preparation of the contribution: